offendo/offendo.github.io/_news/announcement_1.md

 inline: true
 ---

-Officially joined JLab @ UCSC as a PhD student studying NLP
+Joined JLab @UCSC as a PhD student, studying NLP and (auto)formalized mathematics.